MUSSOORIE FOREST SCHOOL: LEARNING IN NATURE

 ‘Aranyaka Upanishad’ Forest School:

 The school-house building at ‘Aranyaka Upanishad’ in Mussourie is located a few meters away from a natural forest filled with trees, plants, flowers, and all the magical elements of himalayan hillsides.
-Here, in their morning assemblies, children can gather their outdoor resources and venture into the forest all around guided by teachers and aides who will ensure their safety and serve as facilitators to active learning sessions in a pristine natural environment.
+Here, plans are that children can gather their outdoor resources and venture into the forest all around guided by teachers and aides who will ensure their safety and serve as facilitators to active learning sessions in a pristine natural environment.

 What are ‘Forest Schools’?